marioortizmanero/nullderef.com/content/blog/rust-async-sync/index.md

 <a name="_what_ended_up_working_the_maybe_async_crate"></a>
 ## What ended up "working": the `maybe_async` crate

-[The third attempt](https://github.com/ramsayleung/rspotify/pull/129) is based on a crate called {{< crate maybe_async >}}.
+[The third attempt](https://github.com/ramsayleung/rspotify/pull/129) is based on a crate called {% crate "maybe_async" %}.
 I remember foolishly thinking it was the perfect solution back when I discovered it.

 Anyway, the idea is that with this crate you can automatically remove the `async` and `.await` occurrences in your code with a procedural macro, essentially automating the copy-pasting approach.
 For example: